-This victory extends way beyond the right of a Lutheran church in Missouri to receive public funding for a playground.
+Today's victory extends way beyond the right of a Lutheran church in Missouri to receive public funding for a playground.
 Nearly 80 percent of the states have Blaine amendments, provisions that discriminate against houses of worship and religious institutions in the distribution of public aid.
-These amendments are rooted in nineteenth century nativism, a time when anti-Catholicism flourished.
+These amendments are rooted in anti-Catholicism, a bigotry that was central to the nativistic agenda in the nineteenth century.

 Defending this bigotry was Americans United for Separation of Church and State, an organization that was itself founded as an anti-Catholic institution in the 1940s.
+The Interfaith Alliance and six Jewish groups also fought today's ruling.

-Big as this win is, many more are needed to restore fidelity to the original purpose of the First Amendment.
+This is a big win for religious liberty.
+Many more are needed to restore fidelity to the original purpose of the First Amendment.